Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 The Committee to Protect Journalists expressed alarm, saying the world “is losing a window into the reality” of the conflict.
 It warned that the information vacuum “can be filled with deadly propaganda, dis- and misinformation.”

+The Hamas media center reported heavy nighttime clashes with Israeli forces, including tanks, at several places by the border fence.
+The Israeli military did not comment on that.

-Israel has amassed hundreds of thousands of troops along the border with Gaza ahead of an expected ground offensive.
-Earlier Friday, the military said ground forces conducted their second hours-long incursion inside Gaza in as many days, striking dozens of militant targets over the past 24 hours.
+Israel has amassed hundreds of thousands of troops along the border ahead of an expected ground offensive.
+Earlier Friday the military said ground forces conducted their second hourslong incursion inside Gaza in as many days, striking dozens of militant targets over the past 24 hours.

 The Palestinian death toll in Gaza has soared past 7,300, more than 60% of them minors and women, according to the territory's Health Ministry.
 A blockade on Gaza has meant dwindling supplies, and the U.N. warned that its aid operation helping hundreds of thousands of people was "crumbling" amid near-depleted fuel.

-Note: This story has been updated to correct the name of the Hamas spokesman, Salama Maroof.